 How to Get There

 You have two options: Ferry or tiny plane.

 The ferry only leaves from Lahaina, on Mau’i, and arrives at Manele Bay on Lana’i.
 It’s operated by a company called Expeditions, and the ferry makes four round-trips daily, and the trip is about one hour each day.
 Click here for ferry times and further information.

 It’s important to know that Lahaina is 25 miles, or 35 minutes, from Kahului Airport (OGG), and 7 miles, or 20 minutes) from Kapalua Airport (JHM–inter-island flights only).
 Parking at Lahaina Harbor is up to $25 per day.
 Note: The ferry is for passengers only; no cars.

 The nice thing about taking a small plane is that it’s not just transportation–it’s also a scenic flight!
 At the time we visited (November 2021), only two airlines fly into Lana’i Airport (LNY): Mokulele and Lana’i Air.
 ‘Ohana by Hawaii has flown to Lana’i in the past, but no longer offers service.

-Mokulele Airlines offers inter-island service to the Big Island, Lana’i, Mau’i, Molokai, and O’ahu (no service to Kaua’i at this time).
+Mokulele Airlines offers inter-island service to the Island of Hawai’i, Lana’i, Mau’i, Molokai, and O’ahu (no service to Kaua’i at this time).
 What’s unique is that they fly to the smaller, commuter airports as well, not just the larger ones.
 Click here to see their destinations.